BrycePearce/CsvToFlatfile/README.md

 `CsvtoFlatfile` is an easy way to convert your CSV data to Flatfile workbook format.

-It serves as an auto-map alternative when you know exactly what you want your data to look like.
+It serves as an [auto-map](https://flatfile.com/docs/plugins/automations/automap) alternative when you know exactly what you want your data to look like.

 ## Notes
-`csvtoflatfile` is written using ECMAScript modules (ESM).
+`csvtoflatfile` is a ECMAScript modules (ESM) library.

  Non-essential fields are automatically generated if not provided.